RUTH KEATING

 • Junior counsel in a judicial review challenging the grant of planning permission to two intensive meat poultry buildings – grounds included a failure to: assess the likely significant effects of ammonia emissions; the impacts of manure spreading and the impacts of the proposed development in terms of its contribution to climate change.

-• Advises large organisations on the impact of draft legislation including the draft provisions of the Environment Bill (as it then was) and the Levelling-up and Regeneration Bill.
+• Advises large organisations on the impact of draft legislation and policy including the Environment Bill (as it then was), the Levelling-up and Regeneration Bill and Northern Ireland’s first Draft Climate Action Plan.

 Ruth has worked on a wide variety of different disputes spanning litigation, adjudication and arbitration – acting as both sole counsel and junior counsel in a larger team.
 She routinely acts in adjudications and adjudication enforcement proceedings, drafts pleadings, provides advice and appears at both interim applications and trials.